mccq/database/answers/custom-item.md

 ```mcfunction
 give @s apple{CustomModelData:1,give:{Name:'{"text":"Banana","italic":false}'}}
 ```
-This will give us a custom item, but it doesn't have a custom texture yet.
-We will need a [resource pack](@resource-pack).
+This will give you a custom item, but it doesn't have a custom texture yet.
+You will need a [resource pack](@resource-pack).

-Since we used the apply as item, we need to overwrite that item model in the resource pack.
+Since the apple was used as item, you need to overwrite that item model in the resource pack.

-We create a file `assets/minecraft/models/item/apple.json`.
+Create a file `assets/minecraft/models/item/apple.json`.
 This file will tell the game that if an apple item has a custom model data of 1, it will use a different model: `minecraft:item/banana`.
 ```json
 {
   "parent": "item/generated",